alxn0/zet/7/README.md

  </table>

-1. **Hierarchical-based clustering**

-- *Example*: Single-, complete- and average-linkage
-- *Logic*: Builds clusters based on distance between objects.
-Clusters are merged or split based on minimal/maximal distances between objects, or between cluster centroids, depending on the algorithms.
-Results in a dendrogram representing nested clusters at different distance levels.
-- *Advantages*: Easy to implement and to interpret, allows to explore hierarchical clustering structure, can be used with arbitrary distances (therefore arbitrary type).
-- *Limitations*: High computational cost in general (limit used with big data), wrong *connection* can't be undone, need a cutpoint in the dendrogram for k cluster.

 > All the following methods are partitionnal-based methods, meaning that they produce a single partition of the data, in contrast with previous hierarchical-based methods